This canvas was created mainly as an excuse to experiment with acrylic string gel medium.

 For this canvas I drew the heart shape by using a stick to ‘dribble’ the paint onto the canvas, using several different colours.
 We then sprinkled glitter onto the wet paint, and after it had dried, sprayed the canvas with some mounting spray and then sprinkled some more glitter on around the heart shape.
 The canvas has been painted so that I can hang it diagonally in a diamond shape, just for a change.
 The whole thing is wonderfully girly – the kind of thing I don’t get the chance to do a lot with the boys!

-I also got some of the Pouring Medium mentioned in the video to experiment with at the same time, so I shall let you know how I got on with that soon!
+I also got some Pouring Medium to experiment with at the same time, so I shall let you know how I got on with that soon!